Are you looking to get the cost of a new roof? If you know your property square footage, use our roof calculator below.

-However, a complete roof tear-off or roof removal does cost more, and in many cases, might be the better choice, especially if your roof has been fixed before.
+A complete roof tear-off or removal costs more, but might be the better choice, especially if your roof has been fixed before.

-If you’ve had roof leaks repaired or been through a major disaster that resulted in damage to your roof, then you will want to work with the new roof company or roof contractors that you’ve hired to help you decide if a roof overlay is really the way to go, or if you need to tear off your current roof and install a new one.
+If you’ve had roof leaks repaired or been through a major disaster that resulted in damage to your roof, then you will want to work with the new roof contractors that you’ve hired to help you decide your best option.

-You should ask your roof installation company, or any contractors that you are thinking of hiring, for your new roof install for their assessment as to whether you should get a completely new roof (meaning removing the old roof and installing a completely new one) or a roof overlay.
+You should ask the company or contractors that you are thinking of hiring for their assessment as to whether you should get a completely new roof (meaning removing the old roof and installing a completely new one) or a roof overlay.